Skip to Content

 Summit Lake in Hatcher Pass Alaska

-To the west of the highest point of Hatcher Pass is Summit Lake.
-The high elevation lake is a glacial-fed lake and is turquoise colored from glacial flour.
-Summit Lake is backed by tall peaks and is surrounded by formal and informal hiking trails.
-There is a small parking lot for visitors to jump out of their cars to see the lake and enjoy the trails.
+To the west of Hatcher Pass’s highest point is Summit Lake.
+This high-elevation lake is glacial-fed and turquoise-colored from glacial flour.
+It is backed by tall peaks and surrounded by formal and informal hiking trails.
+There is a small parking lot where visitors can jump out of their cars to see the lake and enjoy the trails.

 Old White mining buildings at the start of the golden mint trail at Hatcher Pass in Alaska